imdsafi09/Scene-Recognition-Based-Adaptive-Map-Switching-for-Resource-Constrained-Robotic-Navigation/README.md

-# ADAMS: Adaptive 2D/3D Map Switching for Resource-Constrained Robotic Navigation
+# Scene Recognition-Based Adaptive Map Switching for Resource-Constrained Robotic Navigation

 This repository provides the **SceneNet** module as part of the **ADAMS framework** (Adaptive 2D/3D Map Switching).
 The objective is to enable **data-driven scene classification** for deciding between **2D or 3D SLAM modes** in real-time, optimizing both computational efficiency and navigation robustness.